 Jesus and his disciples drank from the “fruit of the vine” (Mt 26:29; Mk 14:25; Lk 22:18).
 They certainly didn’t drink grape juice, because grape juice would have been spoiled from the harvest in autumn to the Passover in spring.
 It was also customary to drink wine.
 So I prefer wine at the Lord’s Supper, but I also drink grape juice with children.

 According to the Mosaic law only unleavened bread is allowed during Passover; but there is not any constraint on what to drink.
 So from this perspective Jesus and his disciples would have been allowed to drink water or something else.
-Nazirites were not allowed to drink wine at all (Num 6:2+3) and there was no exception to the Passover.
+Nazirites were not allowed to drink wine or grape juice at all (Num 6:2+3) and there was no exception to the Passover.
 There could be a Nazirite during the Passover; Samson should even be a Nazirite for life (Judges 13:7).
+Also the Rekabites (Jer 35) and John the Baptist (Lk 1:15; Lk 7:33) did not drink wine all their lives.
 So, at least occasionally, something other than wine was drunk at the Passover.

 Considering all these facts I would rather drink Coca-Cola instead of wine than eating leavened bread or bread baked with yeast at the Lord’s Supper.

 The disciples all drank from the same cup (Lk 22:17; Mt 26:27).
 I also prefer this in a very small group, for example when celebrating with the spouse.
 However, at the Passover meal it is also common that everyone has their own cup.
 That’s why in larger groups I prefer having my own cup for hygienic reasons.

 The Bible does not contain instructions on the beverage or the cup.
 Do it as God shows you personally; if you are unsure about God’s will, drink in accordance with the way in which you have peace and trust that God will guide your thoughts.